-execution of business strategy over the longer term and provide long- term retention.appreciation rights, restricted shares, restricted share units or such other form as may be permitted under the EIP or by any other equity incentive plan operated by the Company from time to time.under the EIP.
-However, the Committee will generally work within the benchmarking guidelines provided by our compensation consultants.conditions may be strategic objectives which may include milestonesFacilitates share ownership to provide further alignment with shareholders.under the EIP or by any other equity incentive plan operated by the Company from time to time.under the Company other equity incentive plan operated annually to continuing employees, although may also be granted more or less frequently.under the zero comparable companies with whom we may compete for talent.Any performance conditions set will be designed to incentivise performance in support of the Company's strategy and business objectives.Awards are typically subject to vesting over a four-year period, with 25% of the award vesting on the first anniversary of the grant, and the remainder vesting either in equal monthly or quarterly instalments thereafter.
-The Committee may vary the vesting schedule of awards as it considers appropriate.The Committee may amend, relax or waive performance during the performance during the Purpose and link to strategy Operation Maximum opportunity Performance metrics incentivise the successful execution of business strategy over the longer term and provide longer term retention.
+Purpose and link to strategy Operation Maximum opportunity Performance metrics

+2020 Equity Incentive Plan ("EIP") (or any supplemental or successor equity plan)

+The EIP is designed to incentivise the successful execution of business strategy over the longer term and provide long-term retention.

 Facilitates share ownership to provide further alignment with shareholders.
-Hards will typically be granted annually to continuing employees, although may also be granted mundly to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted annually to continuing employees, although may also be granted more or less frequently.
-Awards are typically subject to vesting over a four-ycare period, with 25% of the award vesting on the first anniversary of the grant, and the remainder vesting schedule of awards as it considers appropriate.
-The Committee has discretion to decide whether and to what extent any deferal or holding period applies to awards or to the shares acquired following the vesting of awards.
-The Committee may unilaterally modify the terms of share options, in particular to reprice underwater options to provide for a lower 2020 Equity Incentive Plan ("EIP") (or any supplemental or successor equity plan) 34 incentivise the successful execution of business strategy over the longer term and provide long- term retention.
-Facilitates share ownership to provide further alignment with the form of options, share appreciation rights, restricted shares, restricted share units or such other form as may be permitted under the EIP or by any other equity incentive plan operated by the Company from time to time.
+Awards may be granted in the form of options, share appreciation rights, restricted shares, restricted share units or such other form as may be permitted under the EIP or by any other equity incentive plan operated by the Company from time to time.

 Awards will typically be granted annually to continuing employees, although may also be granted more or less frequently.

 Awards are typically subject to vesting over a four-year period, with 25% of the award vesting on the first anniversary of the grant, and the remainder vesting either in equal monthly or quarterly instalments thereafter.
 The Committee may vary the vesting schedule of awards as it considers appropriate.

 The Committee has discretion to decide whether and to what extent any deferral or holding period applies to awards or to the shares acquired following the vesting of awards.

-The Committee may unilaterally modify the terms of share options, in particular to reprice underwater options to provide for a lower exercise price. maximum opportunity under the EIP.
+The Committee may unilaterally modify the terms of share options, in particular to reprice underwater options to provide for a lower exercise price.
+There is no defined maximum opportunity under the EIP.
 However, the Committee will generally work within the benchmarking guidelines provided by our compensation consultants.
-We seek to establish equity-based remuneration competitive to that offered by a set of comparable companies with whom we may compete for talent. may apply to awards.
+We seek to establish equity-based remuneration competitive to that offered by a set of comparable companies with whom we may compete for talent.

+Performance conditions may apply to awards.
 Such conditions may be strategic objectives which may include milestones events, financial, strategic and/or personal objectives.

 Any performance conditions set will be designed to incentivise performance in support of the Company's strategy and business objectives.

 The Committee has flexibility to vary the mix of measures or introduce new measures for each subsequent award taking into account business priorities at the time of grant.

 The Committee may amend, relax or waive performance conditions if it considers that they have become unfair or impractical.
 This will help ensure that vesting reflects overall Company performance during the period.
-Awards vest in full
+Awards vest in full on a change of control.